• Skip to primary navigation

 This guide isn't just about finding a backup dancer for hot paprika; it's about spotlighting those backup spices that can shimmy their way into your dishes and still keep the flavor party going strong.

-The 5 Best Substitutes for Hot Paprika
+5 BEST Substitutes for Hot Paprika Save for Later!

 If you're a fan of spicy, smoky flavor and have run out of hot paprika, don't despair.